 The National (illustration by Andy Friedman)

-The National has only released six studio albums and a handful of EPs since 1999, but the quintet's impact on American rock in 2016 feels far more pervasive and powerful than the scope of a discography.
+The National has only released eight studio albums and a handful of EPs since 1999, but the quintet's impact on American rock feels far more pervasive and powerful than the scope of a discography.

 What is the band's ineffable strength that has made every release from the National as resonant as a great contemporary novel?
 Perhaps it's that tricky sibling effect: twin brothers Aaron and Bryce Dessner are an indefatigable tag team, zigzagging between their own work, side projects, collaborations, and production duties.
 The brothers Devendorf, bassist Scott and drummer Bryan, add a crafted, taut foundation to the National's rhythm section.
 And singer Matt Berninger's rich, gloomy baritone has cast him as a universal narrator of existential angst, a quality that became even more evident when Berninger's brother Tom shot a revealing, pleasantly shambolic documentary about the National, 2013's "Mistaken for Strangers."